 It’s also important to note that as individual business owners (or freelancers), editors are responsible for their own holiday pay.
 In the UK, employees are entitled to 28 days paid annual leave.
 Whatever holiday we decide to give ourselves must be covered by what we earn.

 Businesses also take time to run, which means we’re unable to spend every hour on billable work.
-Responding to enquiries, writing estimates, computer housekeeping, buying supplies, going to and from the post office, keeping accounts and marketing our services all takes time.
+Responding to enquiries, writing estimates, computer housekeeping, buying supplies, keeping accounts and marketing our services all takes time.

-The bottom line: as with any business, editors must make enough money to keep their businesses running, and not every hour in the working day is billable.
+As with any business, editors must make enough money to keep their businesses running, and not every hour in the working day is billable.
 What we charge has to cover this.

 Editors are highly trained in a specialist skill, sometimes educated to degree-level or higher.
 It can take several years to gain the knowledge and experience needed to be a good editor.

 For example, I have two degrees: a BA in English literature with creative writing, and an MA in creative writing.
-I took an intensive, comprehensive copy-editing course run by The Publishing Training Centre, passed an editing test created by The Society of Editors and Proofreaders and have attended several of their conferences (which include several practical workshops and seminars).
-I even have experience working in-house for publishers and running my own literary magazine.
+I took an intensive, comprehensive copy-editing course run by the Publishing Training Centre, passed an editing test created by the Society for Editors and Proofreaders and have attended several of their conferences and training days.
+I also have experience working in-house for publishers and running my own literary magazine.